dinkelk/stocker/README.md

 # stocker
-Simple Monte Carlo savings simulator
+An easy to use Monte Carlo savings and retirement planner.

 ## Examples